-Lindos Cafe bar & restaurant is one of the most spectacular restaurant in the eastern suburbs located in Banksia business precinct on Maroondah Highway opposite the Ringwood Lake Park.
+Casa 305 Cafe & Restaurant is one of the most spectacular restaurant in the eastern suburbs located in Banksia business precinct on Maroondah Highway opposite the Ringwood Lake Park.
 The restaurant has a cosy set up with a large bar and a seating capacity for 250 people.
 With more than 300 parking spaces, wheelchair accessibility and disabled accessible toilet, the restaurant caters to all sections of the community.

 BOUNCE Trampoline Park in Blackburn North

 BOUNCE is a massive indoor trampoline park in Blackburn North Melbourne that provides an adrenaline rush for all ages.
 Featuring the “The Great Wall of Blackburn,” this trampoline centre is decked out with more than 50 interconnected trampolines and the Big Bag with Slam Dunk arenas, wall-running and Dodgeball courts rolled in.
 Taste the rush of extreme sports and freestyle gymnastics – without the hard landing.
 It’s all about jumping high and landing soft and safe, whether you’re polishing your aerial tricks or just getting an awesome workout while you warp the laws of gravity.
 THE REVOLUTION IS HERE!